Azure/azure-powershell/src/Workloads/docs/Invoke-AzWorkloadsSapSizingRecommendation.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SapVirtualInstanceName <String>]`: The name of the Virtual Instances for SAP solutions resource
   - `[SubscriptionId <String>]`: The ID of the target subscription.

-`SAPSIZINGRECOMMENDATION <ISapSizingRecommendationRequest>`: The SAP Sizing Recommendation request.
-  - `AppLocation <String>`: The geo-location where the resource is to be created.
-  - `DatabaseType <SapDatabaseType>`: The database type.
-  - `DbMemory <Int64>`: The database memory configuration.
-  - `DeploymentType <SapDeploymentType>`: The deployment type.
-Eg: SingleServer/ThreeTier
-  - `Environment <SapEnvironmentType>`: Defines the environment type - Production/Non Production.
-  - `Sap <Int64>`: The SAP Application Performance Standard measurement.
-  - `SapProduct <SapProductType>`: Defines the SAP Product type.
-  - `[DbScaleMethod <SapDatabaseScaleMethod?>]`: The DB scale method.
-  - `[HighAvailabilityType <SapHighAvailabilityType?>]`: The high availability type.

 ## RELATED LINKS